jonhoo/thesis/000-proposal.md

 reflects the state at that point in time.
 Since it may have processed writes since then that affect that computed state, the upquery response would no longer reflect a current, atomic snapshot.

+**Solution key**: Operators issue dependent upqueries only if the need arises while processing an upquery response.
+Otherwise, that part of the current update is discarded.
+If a dependent upquery must be issued to complete processing some past upquery response, the response is dropped, the dependent upquery is issued, and the operator re-tries the original upquery when the dependent upquery resolves.

 #### Indirect Dependencies